tsume82/evolution_routing_protocol/README.md

 # Source code for the paper "Genetic Improvement of Routing Protocols for Delay Tolerant Networks".

-Submitted to ACM Transactions on Evolutionary Learning and Optimization.
+To appear on ACM Transactions on Evolutionary Learning and Optimization.

 The repository contains the following files: